Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

 This industry operates with a medium level of capital intensity.
-Using depreciation as a proxy for capital and wages as a proxy for labour, IBISWorld estimates that for every $1.00 spent on labour in the industry, $0.30wil l be spent on capital in 2015.
+Using depreciation as a proxy for capital and wages as a proxy for labour, IBISWorld estimates that for every $1.00 spent on labour in the industry, $0.24 will be spent on capital in 2016.
 This figure has declined over the past five years, By comparison, the average industry operator allocated an estimated $0.31 to capital for every $1.00 spent on depreciation.

 The vast majority of operators' costs are associated with purchasing fuel for resale.
 As such, neither wages nor depreciation constitute a substantial portion of costs for operators.
-Operators' capital expenses include purchases of land and buildings, fuel tanks, fuel pumps, point-of-sale systems, store shelving, computers and furniture... purchase to read more
+Operators' capital expenses include purchases of land and buildings, fuel tanks, fuel pumps, point-of-sale systems, store shelving, computers and furniture.
+Ove.. purchase to read more